festusy99/naijahacks2019-Youthcorper_App/README.md

 # Youth Corpers (Connect and Accommodation)
-Providing innovation/solution for Nigeria Youth Corpers in terms of Accommodation, mobility and inter state connect
+Providing innovation & solution for Nigeria Youth Corpers in terms of Accommodation, mobility and inter state connect

 ## Accommodation
 For those who get posted to states outside their states of residence, accommodation can be a big problem with other basic needs.